aws-samples/amazon-sagemaker-feature-store-streaming-aggregation/README.md

 <img src="./notebooks/images/streaming_agg_pattern.png" />

+For a full walkthrough of using streaming with a feature store, see this [blog post](https://aws.amazon.com/blogs/machine-learning/using-streaming-ingestion-with-amazon-sagemaker-feature-store-to-make-ml-backed-decisions-in-near-real-time/).
+It explains more about why customers in all industries are increasingly using streaming features in near real time, and gives additional insight about the solution architecture.

 For a full explanation of SageMaker Feature Store you can read [here](https://aws.amazon.com/sagemaker/feature-store/), which describes the capability as:

 Amazon SageMaker Feature Store is a purpose-built repository where you can store and access features so it’s much easier to name, organize, and reuse them across teams.
 SageMaker Feature Store provides a unified store for features during training and real-time inference without the need to write additional code or create manual processes to keep features consistent.